Kofi Aptos (KAPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kofi Aptos Historical Price

-According to the latest data gathered on Kofi Aptos live price page, the current price of Kofi Aptos is 4.47USD.
-The circulating supply of Kofi Aptos(KAPT) is 4.29M KAPT , giving it a market capitalization of $19.28M.
+According to the latest data gathered on Kofi Aptos live price page, the current price of Kofi Aptos is 4.4USD.
+The circulating supply of Kofi Aptos(KAPT) is 4.29M KAPT , giving it a market capitalization of $18.85M.

 - 30 Days0.00%$ --$ 5.2237$ 4.3775